Rommek/sdk-unity/README.markdown

 ### Integration
 In order to receive callbacks from native code, you will need to create an empty game object in your scene that contains the PlayHavenManager script (_Plugins/PlayHaven/PlayHavenManager_).
 ### Recording game opens
-In order to better optimize your campaigns, it is necessary for your app to report all game opens.
+In order to better optimize your campaigns, it is necessary for your app to report all game opens, meaning each time your app becomes active, whether because of a launch or an application switch.
 This will allow us to calculate impression rates based on all game opens.
 You do not have to register any event handlers for this request.

     PlayHaven.OpenRequest request = new PlayHaven.OpenRequest("token","secret");
     request.Send();